kukus888/nam/README.md

 - No cron to delete old healthcheck results
 - Unable to call healthcheck directly (have to wait for interval)
 - Not working /api/rest/v1/servers API

+- No unified 5xx 4xx pages (make templated ones)
+- No role UI
+- Favicon based on what is on the page